nakajima/slidedown/README.md

 * Nokogiri
 * pygments (for syntax highlighting)

+## Todo

+* Ability to specify which lexer to use when syntax highlighting snippets
+* Other means of navigation besides left/right keys
+* Vertical view of all slides in a row
+* Generate PDFs (maybe via cucumber)

 (c) Copyright 2009 Pat Nakajima

 Permission is hereby granted, free of charge, to any person